-Sayed Ahmed Hadi Hasan was a 20-year-old Bahraini student, attending his first semester at the University of Bahrain in the hopes of becoming an industrial electrician, when he was arrested from the AlGhuraifa area.
+Updated: Sayed Ahmed Hadi Hasan was a 20-year-old Bahraini student, attending his first semester at the University of Bahrain in the hopes of becoming an industrial electrician, when he was arrested from the AlGhuraifa area.
 Since his detention, Sayed Ahmed has suffered torture and religious discrimination at the hands of the Bahraini authorities.
-He remains at the Dry Dock Detention Center, awaiting the issuance of a judgment on his case.
+He is currently serving his sentence at Jau prison.

 On 1 October 2020, at 12:00 pm, officers in civilian clothing arrested Sayed Ahmed at a checkpoint in AlGhuraifa, without presenting a warrant, while he was with his friend in a car on their way to his grandfather’s house.
 The arresting officers failed to mention a reason for the arrest of Sayed Ahmed, who had never been summoned or arrested before and whose criminal record was clean.